 How to Calculate Operating Income

-To calculate operating income, subtract operational expenses from total revenue.
-An operating expense is one that contributes to a company’s day-to-day operations and typically consist of recurring costs.
+So how do you calculate operating income?
+You subtract operational expenses from the total revenue.
+An operating expense is one that contributes to a company’s day-to-day operations and typically consists of recurring costs.

 For instance, a company that owns equipment can depreciate its value and include it as part of its operating expenses.